Hey there! Are you curious about what a physician who specializes in otorhinolaryngology does?

 - Facial reconstruction and cosmetic surgery, including rhinoplasty (nose surgery)

-Otolaryngologists may also work closely with other medical professionals, such as audiologists, speech therapists, and allergists, to provide comprehensive care for their patients.
+Otolaryngologists may also work closely with other medical professionals, such as audiologists, speech therapists, and allergists, to provide comprehensive patient care.

 When Should One See an Otolaryngologist?